 The first time you record with Z-LiveRec, a configuration file will be created in the same directory as Z-LiveRec. exe is located.
 The config file is called Z-LiveRec.cfg.
 When restarting the application the last stored configuration will be loaded and presented in the app.
+Some fine tune parameters can now be found under the "license" button but is also located in the cfg fil.

 Now you are ready to record - by just pressing the REC button with a mouse or if using a touch screen, with your finger.
 Z-LiveRec will automatically create a new file with a filename based on the date and time + audio extention.
 Z-LiveRec will show the actual file size of the recordning and how much hard disk space is left.
 You will also see a counter in red text, if running into buffer over-run problems or other alsa warnings.
 (Which could indicate that you have a too slow USB Stick - a USB 3.1 stick with transfer rates over 130MB/s is recommended)